scnr/book/src/how-to/maintain-a-valid-session.md

 If a [browser](http://watir.com/) is available, it will be exposed to the script via the `browser` variable.
 Otherwise, that variable will have a value of `nil`.

+If you require access to Selenium, `browser.wd` will provide you access to the appropriate `WebDriver`.

 ```ruby
 browser.goto 'http://testfire.net/bank/login.aspx'